rlazarus/impbot/docs/scripting.md

 By default, each handler has access to its own data, isolated from other handlers.
 This is called a **namespace**.
-(The namespace name is based on the unqualified name of the handler class, so avoid giving two handler classes the same name; their data would be merged.)
+(The namespace name is based on the unqualified name of the handler class, so you should avoid giving two handler classes the same name, as their data would be merged.
+This may be updated to use the fully-qualified name in future.)
 The namespace provides a string-key-string-value interface to the underlying table, so a handler might say `self.data.set("name", "impbot")`, and then subsequent calls to `self.data.get("name")` would return `"impbot"` -- but only in the same handler.

-For now, calling methods on the namespace from a handler's `__init__` method will raise an error, as the database hasn't been initialized at that phase of the bot's startup.
+For now, calling methods on the namespace from a handler's `__init__` method will raise an error, as the database hasn't been initialized at that phase of the bot's startup; data should only be used in `check` or `run`.
 This might change in the future.

 ## Connections

 A **connection** is how your bot sends and receives messages on a chat service like Twitch or Discord.
-You may not need to write one -- if a connection for your chat service is built-in, you can just use it, initializing it with your OAuth token or other credentials.
+You may not need to write one -- if a connection for your chat service is built in, you can just use it, initializing it with your OAuth token or other credentials.

 If you do need a custom connection, subclass `base.Connection` and implement